Nevada is a shall-issue state with concealed carry permits issued at the county level.

-Does Nevada have laws regarding carrying a firearm while using alcohol or drugs?
+Does Nevada have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not while under the influence of alcohol (BAC of 0.08 or greater), any controlled substance, or under the combined influence of intoxicating liquor and a controlled substance.
 In addition, it is illegal to inhale, ingest, apply or otherwise use any chemical, poison or organic solvent, or any compound or combination of any of these, to a degree which renders you incapable of safely exercising actual physical control of a firearm.
 This prohibition does not apply to the actual physical possession of a firearm by a person who was within the person’s personal residence and had the firearm in his or her possession solely for self-defense.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.

 Does Nevada issue concealed carry permits to non-residents?

 Yes.
 Non-resident permits are issued to anyone who qualifies.

 Does Nevada allow the public to access concealed carry registry information through public records law?

 No, however, the information is available for law enforcement.

 Is a permit required to purchase a handgun in Nevada?